ListopiaTeam/Frontend/README.md

       - Firestore Inspector
     - View Latest Test Result Summary
       - Displays the `test-results.json` file's contents
+    - The "Create Event" button is disabled if there is an already active event
   - #### Security
     - Users can request to reset their password on the login page
   - #### Filtering
     - "Unknown", "non-rated" and other games not fitting the site (eg. pornographic content) are hidden from search results
   - #### Limits
-    - Usernames and passwords have a minimum-, other text fields (eg. comments) have a maximum length requirement
+    - Usernames, passwords and other text fields (eg. comments) have a minimum and maximum length requirement
-  - #### Navigation
+  - #### Effects
-    - The navbar indicates which page the user is currently on with a ">" and red highlight
-      - When on the home page or profile page "LISTOPIA" or the logged in user's name gets underlined instead
-    - If there is no active event, the link in the navbar changes from "Current Event" to "Archived Events"
-    - There is a "go back" button when the user clicks on a list for more details to go back to browsing
-      - For admins this can also go back to the admin panel instead if they visit the list from a report
-    - There is a "scroll top" button when the user isn't at the top of the page
-    - There is an error page with a back button if a requested page cannot be found
+    - Various hover animations for interactive elements (mostly buttons and links)
+    - White fade-in-out transition when switching between pages

 ## How It Works